US awards $2.8B in grants for EV batteries in 12 states

-WASHINGTON (AP) — The Biden administration on Wednesday awarded $2.8 billion in grants to boost domestic manufacturing of batteries for electric vehicles in 12 states.
+WASHINGTON (AP) — The Biden administration on Wednesday awarded $2.8 billion in grants to build and expand domestic manufacturing of batteries for electric vehicles in 12 states.
 A total of 20 companies will receive grants for projects to extract and process lithium, graphite and other battery materials, manufacture components and strengthen U.S. supply of critical minerals, officials said.

-“Unfortunately, the U.S. is almost a non-player in the lithium game,” Melsert said, noting that less than 1% of lithium products globally are made in the U.S.

-His company, which makes lithium hydroxide for battery cathodes, is changing that, along with other grant recipients, Melsert said.
-“Vehicle manufacturers are really hungry to buy these materials from U.S.-based resources,” he told Biden.

-Granholm, who announced the grant competition in May, called the funding announcement “huge” news that would expand made-in-America battery manufacturing for EVs and the electric grid.
-Projects funded under the grants will “make battery materials and components here at home that we currently import” from China and other countries, she said.
+Energy Secretary Jennifer Granholm, who announced the grant competition in May, called the funding announcement “huge” news that would expand made-in-America battery manufacturing for EVs and the electric grid.
+Projects funded under the grants will “make battery materials and components here at home that we currently import from other countries” such as China, she said.

 In a separate development, German automaker BMW said Wednesday it will invest $1 billion in its sprawling factory near Spartanburg, South Carolina, to start building electric vehicles and an additional $700 million to build a battery plant nearby.